 For example, decisions on how to treat older adults with cancer often depend more on their general health than their actual age.
 Physicians and cancer specialists, including oncologists and geriatric oncologists, often look at the social, emotional, and spiritual lives of their elderly cancer patients to structure a cancer treatment and recovery program best suited to patient needs and desires.

-A cancer treatment plan for elderly patients usually begins with a comprehensive geriatric assessment (CGA), which takes into consideration some factors often unique to older patients, such as
+A cancer treatment plan for elderly patients usually begins with a comprehensive geriatric assessment (CGA), which takes into consideration some factors often unique to older patients.

 The following are some of the questions to ask and answer for yourself honestly:

 - Can you meet your loved one’s physical and mental needs at home?

 - Can you meet your loved one’s physical and psychological needs at home if the condition gets worse?

 - Are you willing/able to monitor your loved one’s medical equipment, medications, and health status?